 An Introduction to Dungeons & Dragons

-D&D, in two words, is Cooperative Storytelling.
+D&D, in two words, is Collaborative Storytelling.
 It's known as a Pencil & Paper Tabletop Role-Playing Game (TTRPG).
 The Dungeon Master (DM), sometimes called the Game Master (GM), is the person who conveys information about a world - environment, characters and dialogue, creature actions, and sensory details - to the rest of the players, who all control a character (Player Character, or PC) who exists in the world the Dungeon Master is describing.
 The characters in the world the DM/GM creates are known as Non-Player Characters, or NPCs.

 The players and their characters have free will, plus a set of abilities their characters can do based on their chosen Class.
 A PC might be a magic-slinging Wizard, a brawny Fighter, a sneaky and crafty Rogue, a wise and supportive Cleric, or maybe a charming Bard, among many other choices.
 The set of abilities, as well as a set of numbers for tracking Health and other attributes are recorded on a Character Sheet.
 As the players declare their intended actions, the DM determines the consequences of those actions in the context of their world.